leimao/Simple-Inference-Server/README.md

 #### One PC

-To run a server, please run the following command.
+To run a server.

 ```
 $ python server.py --host localhost
 ```

-To run a client, please run the following command.
+To run a client.

 ```